UniqueVision/utilities.aws-utils/crates/scheduler/README.md

 ## Important Notes

-- The `make_client` function sets dummy AWS credentials if they're not already present in the environment.
+- All client creation functions (`make_client`, `make_client_with_timeout`, `make_client_with_timeout_default`) set dummy AWS credentials if they're not already present in the environment.
 This is useful for local development with tools like LocalStack.
+- The `make_client_with_timeout_default` function provides reasonable default timeout values (connect: 3100s, operation: 60s, operation attempt: 55s, read: 50s) suitable for most use cases.
 - All schedule names must be unique within a schedule group.
 - The IAM role must have the necessary permissions to invoke the target.